 Although Vincent was affected by a critical mental imbalance and ultimately took his life, he left a physique of over 2,000 canvases, painted in a couple of decades, as a living legacy.
 Whether or not they characterize his portrayals of residing fields of wheat or swirling stars, tender and considerate portraits of the peasants he loved or starkly bright flowers in a simple vase, his works all bear his stylistic imprint.
 Seen as an excellent form of communication of the spirit, his work succeeded beyond his wildest desires to consolation and console humanity by art.
 It is using his paintings, not his over-romanticized, beleaguered life that he should be judged as the poet, prophet and master artist he was.

 When he started painting in his twenties (he was a late starter professionally), very few of his works sold.
 However, he continued to battle against disinterest, producing a huge number of pieces.
 Many of them survive today.

 Artistic experts believe that in the final ten years of his life, the painter managed to put together more than two thousand oil paintings.
 This is an extraordinarily high number.
 A significant number of them used paint as their medium.

 At the time, people did not care for his work.
 However, some precious souls kept his productions, which people are thankful for today.
 Works like ‘The Starry Night’ being destroyed would have left the world much poorer.

 Vincent Van Gogh paintings are held in unequivocal high regard by almost everyone.
 There are art critics who can wax lyrical about the man’s talents.
 However, it is the average person whose tastes are better represented: those who do not enjoy art do enjoy looking at this unique talent’s work.

-The outpatient Utah drug treatment options at Zion Recovery Center have helped so many people get on the road to recovery, they can help you too.
+The inpatient 12 step program at Zion Recovery Center have helped so many people get on the road to recovery, they can help you too.